Whenever you want a different outcome, you need to do something different. Fact - that means change

 - It might get worse before it gets better

 Health and healing is not a linear process.
-We do not generally transition seamlessly from experiencing poor health to having great health without some bumps in the road.
+We do not generally transition seamlessly from experiencing poor health to having excellent health without some bumps in the road.
 So do we focus on the bump?
 No, we pay attention to the gains – no matter how big or small.
 We stay focused; eyes fixed on the end result – the goal, the trophy.
-THIS is why it’s worth it.
+THAT is why it’s worth it.

 Learning to deal with that temporary frustration of not making progress is, in fact, an extremely important part of the path to excellence and a better health picture.

 What can you do to help stay on track when you’re feeling wobbly?